radekskrabucha/earth-sandwich-front-app/README.md

 2. **Copy the environment file**: Copy the `.env.example` file to `.env` (`cp .env.example .env`)  and fill in the necessary values.
 3. **Run the development server**: Start the development server by running `yarn dev`.
 4. **Open the application**: Open your web browser and navigate to `http://localhost:3000` to see the application in action.
-5. **Start editing**: You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 ## Scripts